jomcbob/knights_travail/README.md

 This JavaScript module finds the shortest path a knight can take on a standard 8x8 chessboard from one square to another.

 📜 Description
 A knight moves in an L-shape (two squares in one direction and one square perpendicular to that).
+This module:

-This module calculates all valid moves for a knight from a given position and uses Breadth-First Search (BFS) to find the shortest path from a starting position to a destination.
+Calculates all valid moves for a knight from a given position.

+Uses Breadth-First Search (BFS) to find the shortest path from a starting position to a destination.

 🚀 Features
-Calculates all legal knight moves from any given position.
+✅ Calculates all legal knight moves from any given position.

-Finds the shortest sequence of moves to reach a target square.
+✅ Finds the shortest sequence of moves to reach a target square.

-Prevents revisiting squares to ensure optimal pathfinding.
+✅ Prevents revisiting squares to ensure optimal pathfinding.

 📦 Usage
 movesForKnight([x, y])